List of equipment of the Royal Moroccan Army

-Modern equipment of the Royal Moroccan Armed Forces is a list of equipment currently in service with the Royal Moroccan Army.
+Modern equipment of the Royal Moroccan Armed Forces.

+This is a list of equipment currently in service with the Royal Moroccan Army.
 Sources are the United States Excess Defense Articles (EDA) database, UNROCA, INSS Israel's Middle East Military Balance, World Small Arms Inventory, SIPRI Trade registers and the Military Balance in the Middle East by CSIS, and Army-Guide.